t9md/atom-vim-mode-plus/README.md

 # TODO

+- [ ] When hover Icon disabled, icon position is not at original cursor position.
+- [x] Make independent showHoverCounter from showHover config parameter.
+- [ ] Use single scope for custom selection property.
 - [ ] Change subscription link to use vimState as hub.
   - [ ] Chang link from TOM-to-Input to vimState-to-Input and let vimState actively call TOM's function to inform event.
 - [x] Improve Visual mode: complete cursor visualization and switch between submode.